ISRO to launch communication satellite GSAT-30 from Arianespace on Jan 17

 ISRO selects 4 IAF pilots for manned mission 'Gaganyaan'

-GSAT-30, weighing 3357 kg, is to serve as replacement to INSAT-4A spacecraft services with enhanced coverage.
+GSAT-30, weighing 3357 kg, is to serve as a replacement to INSAT-4A spacecraft services with enhanced coverage.
 The satellite provides Indian mainland and islands coverage in Ku-band and extended coverage in C-band covering Gulf countries, a large number of Asian countries and Australia.